Student Emergency Funds

 - 2024-2025 Financial Aid Overview

-The benevolent funds are made available through generous donors to Bethel and they are limited.
-Successful applicants will receive a check sent directly to the address indicated on the application.
-Students in need must submit the application for consideration.
-Decisions are made by the Student Emergency Funds Committee.
-Funds received through this resource are considered estimated financial assistance on the student's financial aid offer and recipients must be in good standing with Bethel.
-Documentation supporting the emergency financial need or circumstance is required for consideration.
+Funds are made possible through the generosity of donors and are limited.
+Successful applicants will receive a check sent to the address provided on the application.
+Students must submit an application for consideration, and decisions are made by the Student Emergency Funds Committee.
+Funds received will be reflected as estimated financial assistance on the student's financial aid offer.
+Recipients must be in good standing with Bethel.
+Documentation supporting the financial need or emergency is required for consideration.

 If you are an undergraduate student and your family's income as reported on the Free Application for Federal Student Aid (FAFSA) was significantly higher than income your family will receive while you're enrolled, you may want to submit a Reduced Income Appeal.
-If your appeal is approved, you might become eligible for additional need-based aid (grants or loans) to help with expenses.
+If approved, you may become eligible for additional need-based aid, such as grants or loans, to help with expenses.

 College of Arts and Sciences (CAS) special circumstances